Nodes

 class Inputs(rg.NodeInputs):

-fetched: float = rg.Input(source=Decoder.Outputs.fetched_seconds)
+fetched: float = rg.src(Decoder.State.fetched_seconds)

-class Outputs(rg.NodeOutputs):
+class State(rg.NodeState):

-buffer_seconds: float = rg.Output(initial=10.0)
+buffer_seconds: float = rg.var(init=10.0)

 The runtime detects these namespaces by base class, not by name.

-Inputs and output references
+Inputs and state references

 class Network(rg.Node):